Player-coach: Player–coaches in basketball

-Player-coaches in American football
+Player–coaches in American football

-In the early days of professional American football, player-coaches were a necessity, as coaching from the sidelines at the time was not allowed under the rules of most leagues.
+In the early days of professional American football, player–coaches were a necessity, as most leagues' rules prohibited coaching from the sidelines.
 The National Football League eventually allowed sideline coaches in the late 1920s, and they quickly became the norm.
-During the 1920s, legendary player-coaches in the NFL include Curly Lambeau (who played for the Green Bay Packers from 1919 to 1929 and served as their head coach from 1919 to 1949) and George Halas who held similar roles for the Chicago Bears, a team for which he was also part-owner and business manager.
+During the 1920s, legendary player–coaches in the NFL include Curly Lambeau, who played for the Green Bay Packers from 1919 to 1929 and served as their head coach from 1919 to 1949, and George Halas, who held similar roles for the Chicago Bears, a team for which he was also part-owner and business manager.
 Ernie Nevers held the positions of both fullback and head coach for the Duluth Eskimos in 1927 and the Chicago Cardinals from 1929 to 1931.
-Jimmy Conzelman was player-coach for four teams during the 1920s.
-In the mid-1950s Tom Landry played defensive back while serving as defensive coordinator for the New York Giants.
-In the early 1970s, when Landry was coach of the Dallas Cowboys, he made running back Dan Reeves a player-coach.
+Jimmy Conzelman was player–coach for four teams during the 1920s.
+In the mid-1950s, Tom Landry played defensive back while serving as defensive coordinator for the New York Giants.
+In the early 1970s, when Landry was coach of the Dallas Cowboys, he made running back Dan Reeves a player–coach.

 In the television era, pro football evolved into a higher-impact two-platoon game, so players serving as head coaches became impractical.

-More modern players have acted as player-assistant coaches in an unofficial capacity, such as journeyman quarterback Steve DeBerg, who served as an unofficial mentor for younger, more skilled arms while also serving as their backup.
+More modern players have acted as player–assistant coaches in an unofficial capacity, such as journeyman quarterback Steve DeBerg, who served as an unofficial mentor for younger, more skilled arms while also serving as their backup.

-In an official capacity, much like the NBA, the current CBA between the NFL and the NFL Players Association prohibits official player-coaches due to teams using it to circumvent the salary cap.
+In an official capacity, much like the NBA, the current CBA between the NFL and the NFL Players Association prohibits official player–coaches due to teams using it to circumvent the salary cap.
 This was evident in 2020 when the Denver Broncos were forced to start practice squad wide receiver Kendall Hinton at quarterback due to all of the Broncos regular quarterbacks being placed into COVID-19 protocols as a result of backup quarterback Jeff Driskel testing positive for COVID-19 and being around the remaining quarterbacks on the team without wearing face masks.
 Originally, the Broncos wanted to use offensive quality control coach Rob Calabrese to play quarterback, but the NFL turned them down out of hand.
 The Saints defeated the Broncos 31–3, with Hinton going 1 for 9 and two interceptions.

-With on-field playcalling a function usually assumed by the coaching staff by the dawn of the 21st century, quarterbacks such as Peyton Manning, Brett Favre, Tom Brady, and Ben Roethlisberger essentially assumed roles as on-field offensive coordinators by taking leading roles in playcalling and game planning.
+By the 21st century, on-field playcalling duties would often be split between the head coach or offensive coordinator and the quarterback.
+Peyton Manning, Brett Favre, Tom Brady, Ben Roethlisberger and Drew Brees pioneered what would essentially become roles as on-field offensive coordinators by taking vocal leadership in playcalling and game management.